-Most likely the information or offer is no longer current.
+Most likely, the information or offer is no longer current.
 By doing so each day, you keep your inbox clear and your email much more organized.

 What about all these folders?

 Have as many folders as you need to be organized and call them whatever will intuitively work for you with a glance.
-This system is different and unique to each and every user.
+This system is different and unique to each user.
 Use terms and a system that works for you.

 Now You’ve Got an Email Organization Plan!